symfony/symfony-docs/frontend/encore/faq.rst

 But, what server should you run this command on?
 That depends on how you deploy.
-For example, you could execute this locally (or on a build server), and use [rsync](https://rsync.samba.org/) or something else to transfer the built files to your production server.
+For example, you could execute this locally (or on a build server), and use `rsync`_ or something else to transfer the generated files to your production server.
 Or, you could put your files on your production server first (e.g. via ``git pull``) and then run this command on production (ideally, before traffic hits your code).
 In this case, you'll need to install Node.js on your production server.

 **2) Only Deploy the Built Assets**